gitpod-io/gitpod-docs/doc/58_Pull_Requests.md

 ![](images/pr-preview.png)

-Now let's solve the issue by applying a few changes.
+Now let us solve the issue by applying a few changes.
 In this example, we add one file and modify two existing ones.
 If you want to browse through all changes so far, go to the `Files` navigator view, choose `Diff: Compare with...`, and select the `master` branch in the quick open menu.
 The `Diff` view allows you to go through all changes easily using the arrow keys.

-Once you're done reviewing your changes, it is time to commit them.
+Once you are done reviewing your changes, it is time to commit them.
 Go to the `Git` view and stage all changed files by clicking on the `+` icon that pops up when you hover over the entries.
 Once everything is staged, add a meaningful commit message and press the `Commit` button.